 2. Higher Susceptibility to Parkinson’s Disease

 Parkinson’s disease is a neurodegenerative disorder characterized by the loss of dopamine-producing neurons.
-Research suggests that chronic sleep deprivation increases oxidative stress and inflammation, which can accelerate neurodegeneration in the areas of the brain responsible for movement and coordination.
+Research suggests that chronic sleep deprivation increases oxidative stress.
+It also increases inflammation.
+These factors can accelerate neurodegeneration in the areas of the brain responsible for movement and coordination.

 3. Link to Dementia and Cognitive Decline